ublue-os/base/README.md

 - Start with a base Fedora Silverblue 37 image
 - Removes Firefox from the base image
-- Adds the following packages to the base image:
+- Adds distrobox to the base image
-  - distrobox and gnome-tweaks
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
 - Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image